tiffanyjachja/sample-app/README.md

 # Sample-app: A Cloud Native Engineering Exercise

 This repo includes this readme file and an `app.py` file containing an simple RESTful API with Python and Flask.
-This Sample app exposes a REST endpoint that returns the following JSON payload with the current timestamp and static message:
+This sample app exposes a REST endpoint that returns the following JSON payload with the current timestamp and static message:

 `{
   "message": "Automate all the things!",